carbon14bond/Talladega_microbiome/README.md

    - Analyses divided into multiple sections (With corresponding Rmarkdown files):
      - 0.1: Overview and rarefaction (summarizing ASV count data and rarefying for downstream analyses).
      - 0.2: Community Composition Analysis (alpha and beta diversity tests, NMDS, Mantel, etc).
-     - 0.3: Kingdoms, Phyla, and Classes across stream continuum.
-     - 0.4: Genera and species across stream continuum.
+     - 0.3: Kingdoms, Phyla, and Classes, Genera and species across stream continuum.
-     - 0.5: Predicted genes (PICRUSt2) across stream continuum.

 This repository is a work in progress and may not yet contain all code or data.